LibertyDSNP/spec/pages/Messages/Overview.md

 * Emit no topic, have a single contract that subscribers watch for events from.
 Subscribers can perform filtering based on the `dsnpTopic` field.
 * The topic is the dsnpType (possibly not an enum).
 Subscribers could listen for desired topics.

-### DSNP Messages
+### DSNP Announcement
-These messages would be serialized, compressed where feasible, and emitted in the log event as the `DSNPData` field.
+These announcements would be serialized, compressed where feasible, and emitted in the log event as the `DSNPData` field.

 For details on how messages are serialized, see [DSNP Message Serialization](/Messages/Serialization)

 #### Broadcast
-a public post (was Announcement)
+a public post

 | dsnpData field | description | type |
 | ------------- |------------- | ---- |